Papumaja/COMP.SE.200-2021-2022-1/README.md

 You can run the Jest-tests with 'npm run test'.
 Tests are located under tests/

+## Get test coverage
+You can get coverage report with 'npm run coverage'.
+Fancy coverage reports are written to coverage/

 ## Write tests
 Refer to https://jestjs.io/docs/getting-started for getting started in writing tests